oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/debugging.md

 When you restart an operator:

-* The operator is temporarily unavailable for managing its namespaces
+* The operator is temporarily unavailable for managing its namespaces.
   * For example,  a domain that is created while the operator is restarting will not be started until the operator pod is fully up again.
-* This will not shutdown your current domains or affect their resources.
+* This will not shut down your current domains or affect their resources.
 * The restarted operator will rediscover existing domains and manage them.

 Here are two approaches for restarting an operator: